-The matschies tree kangaroo weighs an average of 7.5kg for females and 6kg for males.
-They have a body which measures 66cm for males and 63cm for females.
+The matschies tree kangaroo weighs an average of 7.5kg (16.5lbs) for males and 6kg (13.2lbs) for females.
+They have a body which measures 66cm (26in) for males and 63cm (24.8in) for females.
 The tail doubles the length of the body.
 The tail is used for balance in the trees.

 The body is chestnut brown with a black stripe running the length of their back.
+Their colour comes from tannins in the leaves they eat.
+It is covered in dense fur.
 The lower portions of their limbs, the underbelly, the face and the tail are golden in colour.
 The nose is pink.

 In captivity this species has been fed some meat which they have eaten.
 Currently this is not considered to be part of their natural diet.
 They also have been noticed to lose coat condition in captivity.
 This is fixed by feeding them tea leaves or maize.

 The matschies tree kangaroo is only found on the Huon peninsula in Papua New Guinea and Umboi a nearby island.

 They live in tropical deciduous forest and tropical rainforests.
 They maintain a home range which covers up to 25 hectares (62 acres).

 Their habitat is under threat from logging including for the exploration of mineral deposits.

 Matschies tree kangaroos have no set breeding season.
 They are a marsupial and as such young are raised in a pouch.

 The female will initiate contact by coming down to the male and touching his nose as well as clicking their tongues.
 She will avoid his advances to begin with but will then become receptive.
 After she submits they can mate for up to an hour.